-MATH 111 : Math for Elementary Teachers I
+MATH 111: Math for Elementary Teachers I

-Qualified for ENG 100.
+Prerequisites: Qualified for ENG 100.
 "C" or higher in MATH 75X or MATH 82X; or acceptable math placement.

-Comments:

-This course is intended for prospective elementary education majors only.
+Comments: This course is intended for prospective elementary education majors only.

-This course teaches students to communicate and represent mathematical ideas, how to solve problems, and how to reason mathematically.
+Description: This course teaches students to communicate and represent mathematical ideas, how to solve problems, and how to reason mathematically.
 Material covered includes operations and their properties, sets, counting, patterns, and algebra.

-- 1. Obtain information about mathematical concepts and principles (such as properties of sets, place value, number systems, operations, and elementary number theory ) from materials written in words and in symbols. - 2.
-Apply abstract and quantitative reasoning skills to solve mathematical problems. - 3.
-Communicate mathematical concepts coherently, clearly, and precisely, both in words and in symbols. - 4.
-Identify connections between familiar mathematical problems and model them in different contexts.
+- 1. Obtain information about mathematical concepts and principles (such as properties of sets, place value, number systems, operations, and elementary number theory) from materials written in words and in symbols. - 2.
+Identify connections between familiar mathematical problems and model them in different contexts. - 3.
+Apply abstract and quantitative reasoning skills to solve mathematical problems. - 4.
+Communicate mathematical concepts coherently, clearly, and precisely, both in words and in symbols.

-MATH 112 : Math for Elementary Teachers II
+MATH 112: Math for Elementary Teachers II

-Credits: 3 Class Hours: 3 lecture Prerequisites: "C" or higher in MATH 111.
+Prerequisites: "C" or higher in MATH 111.

 Comments: This course is intended for prospective elementary education majors only.

 Description: This course deals with representations of and operations on the natural numbers, integers, rational numbers, and real numbers.
 It also explores properties of those operations.